Cleveland Stadium: Browns

 The Cleveland Browns, originally members of the All-America Football Conference (AAFC), began playing at the facility in 1946, and played there through 1995.
 The stadium was the site of the AAFC Championship game in 1946, 1948 and 1949, all Browns wins.
 The Browns joined the NFL in 1950 and hosted the NFL Championship Game in 1950, 1952, 1954, 1964, and 1968, winning titles in 1950, 1954, and 1964.

 The first Browns game at the stadium was also the first AAFC game, when the Browns hosted the Miami Seahawks on September 6, 1946.
 The Browns won the game 44–0 and drew 60,135 fans, what was then a record for a professional football crowd.
 During the 1980s, the center field bleachers at the east end of the stadium were home to many of the club's most avid fans and became known as the Dawg Pound after the barks that fans made to disrupt opposing teams' offensive plays.
 The fans were copying Browns players Hanford Dixon and Frank Minnifield, who frequently appeared to bark to each other and to the opposition.
 Some of the fans even wore dog masks and threw dog biscuits at opposing players.
-The Dawg Pound was included in the design of Cleveland Browns Stadium (now FirstEnergy Stadium), where the east end zone also has bleacher seating.
+The Dawg Pound was included in the design of Cleveland Browns Stadium (built on the same site as Cleveland Stadium), where the east end zone also has bleacher seating.

 The stadium was also the site of two notable moments in Cleveland sports and Browns history.
-In a 1981 divisional playoff game on January 4, Browns quarterback Brian Sipe was intercepted in the end zone with less than a minute remaining in the game, resulting in a 14–12 loss to the Oakland Raiders.
+In a 1980 divisional playoff game on January 4, Browns quarterback Brian Sipe was intercepted in the end zone with less than a minute remaining in the game, resulting in a 14–12 loss to the Oakland Raiders.
 The game has since been referred to by the name of the pass play, Red Right 88.
-Six years later, during the 1987 AFC Championship game on January 11, John Elway led the Denver Broncos on what is referred to as The Drive, a 98-yard touchdown drive with 5:32 left that tied the game and sent it into overtime.
+Six years later, during the 1986 AFC Championship game on January 11, John Elway led the Denver Broncos on what is referred to as The Drive, a 98-yard touchdown drive with 5:32 left that tied the game and sent it into overtime.
 The Broncos ultimately prevailed 23–20.

 The final game in the stadium was held December 17, 1995, an emotional 26–10 win over the Cincinnati Bengals, the Browns' final game before the franchise was officially deactivated until 1999.
 At the end of that game, many fans cut and removed their seats.